-A \$350 fee will be assessed to students who withdraw after July 1, 2021.
+A \$350 fee will be assessed to students who withdraw after July 1, 2023 for the Fall 2023 semester, and after November 1, 2023 for the Spring 2024 semester.
 Exceptions can be made for extenuating circumstances.
 Students who withdraw for a medical condition or other emergency will be excused from paying this fee if they can provide adequate documentation of the medical condition or other emergency that makes attendance impossible.